 ├── ownership.md

-PR Discussion Threads: The richest source of "why" context.
-Significant PRs — those with extensive review comments, multiple revision cycles, or large-scale changes — contain inline discussions about tradeoffs, rejected alternatives, and future concerns.
-The agent indexes these discussions and links them to the files and directories they concern.
+PR review threads.
+The richest source most teams have, and the most under-indexed.
+Significant PRs — 8+ review comments, multiple revision cycles, large diffs — carry inline arguments about tradeoffs, rejected alternatives, and the failure modes the author is defending against.
+The agent indexes those discussions and ties them to the files they touch.

 source: 'adr' | 'pr-discussion' | 'post-mortem' | 'slack-thread';